Opalinidae: Life cycle

 Asexual phase in adult anuran host.
 The basic opaline life cycle begins with the large, multinucleate trophonts in the adult anuran cloaca.
 Through much of the year, the trophonts grow and divide continually to yield more trophonts.
 Nuclear divisions maintain the appropriate number of nuclei during this phase.
 As the host's breeding season approaches, the trophonts enter a phase known as palintomy — a series of cell divisions with little or no overall growth or nuclear divisions.
 The resulting opalines, which become gradually smaller with fewer nuclei per individual, are called tomonts.
 At some point the small tomonts undergo encystment, and the cysts are released into the environment (i.e. the breeding pool of the anuran host) along with the feces.

 Sexual and asexual phases in larval anuran host.
 Once cysts are eaten by foraging tadpoles, they excyst (hatch) to yield gamonts.
 The gamonts divide further, including a meiotic division, to yield haploid gametes.
 Each gamete has only one nucleus and may be either a microgamete or a macrogamete.
-Conjugation occurs between one microgamete and one macrogamate, to yield a diploid zygocyst with one nucleus.
+Conjugation occurs between one microgamete and one macrogamete, to yield a diploid zygocyst with one nucleus.
 The zygocyst has two possible fates.
 It may be shed along with the feces of the tadpole host; and if eaten by another tadpole, it will excyst (hatch) to yield more gamonts in the new host.
 Alternatively, the zygocyst may excyst in its original host and grow into a multinucleate protrophont.
 In this case, the protrophont grows into a trophont and the whole cycle starts over again.
 The cycle from protrophont to cyst may occur in either the tadpole or adult hosts.
 Some evidence suggests that the life cycle transitions of opalines may be governed by the hormonal cycles of the host.